Best Hostels in Edinburgh, Scotland – Edinburgh Hostels

 - Independent Reviews: HostelWorld

-This award winning hostel is located in a very center of Edinburgh and if you are into the concept of a “luxury hostel”, you should definitely take Kick Ass Hostel into consideration.
+This award winning Edinburgh hostel is located in a very center of the city, which is pretty great in and of itself.
+However, if you all fancy and you are into the concept of a “luxury hostel”, you should definitely take Kick Ass Hostel into consideration when choosing from all the Edinburgh hostels out there.

 The hostel is designed to provide you with equal amounts of comfort and fun – beds have private lockers, private night lights, USB charging points and power outlets.
 Tourx of the city and daily events/entertainment at the bar are included in the price of the stay.
 Is there a better way to make friends than having a drink with a view of the famous Edinburgh Castle?